gary-archer/oauth.websample.final/README.md

 ### Overview

 * The final SPA code sample using OAuth 2.0 and Open Id Connect, referenced in my blog at https://authguidance.com
-* **The final sample uses a real world coding model, an easier developer setup and supports mobile web integration**
+* **The final sample uses cloud API endpoints including proxying of token renewal requests for best usability**

 ### Details